-Abdominoplasty is a very effective surgery that can help you achieve that flat stomach you so desperately desire, but are you worried about the tummy tuck scar that will be left behind?
+Abdominoplasty is a very effective surgery that can help you achieve that flat stomach you so desperately desire, but are you worried about the tummy tuck scar left behind?

-Most people are not aware that this surgery can leave you with one or more scars on different parts of your body.
+Most people are unaware that this surgery can leave you with one or more scars on different parts of your body.
 However, there are specific methods you can apply that will reduce the visibility of your scars so that you can fully enjoy your fantastic transformation.

 If you have chosen to go through a full or traditional tummy tuck, an incision is made around your belly button.